NKU and Gateway Announce Reverse Transfer Program

 A new reverse transfer program between Northern Kentucky University and Gateway Community

-and Technical College will offer students the option of obtaining an associates degree
+& Technical College will offer students the option of obtaining an associate degree

 even after transferring from Gateway to NKU.